tushargupta97/Data-Analytics-24-25/Tableau/Readme.md

 - Price
 - Availability (0 or 1)

-All sheets were cleaned and joined (using Listing ID) for analysis.
+All sheets were joined (using Listing ID) for analysis.

 ---